 4 Veal shanks (~3-inches thick)

-1 Cup dry red wine
+1 Cup chicken broth1 Cup dry red wine

-1 Cup water
+1 Cup water4 Tablespoons flour

-2 Tablespoons chopped fresh parsley
+2 Tablespoons olive oil2 Tablespoons chopped fresh parsley

-2 Cloves of minced garlic
+2 Cloves of minced garlic4 Whole anchovy fillets

-1/2 Teaspoon Pepper
+1/2 Teaspoon Salt1/2 Teaspoon Pepper

 The zest from 1 lemon